sauce-archives/isign/README.rst

     # re-signed app is at signed.app

-Note that the app to sign can be an ``.ipa`` file or a ``.app`` directory. ``iresign`` will produce a re-signed app of the same kind.
+Note that the app to sign can be an ``.ipa`` file or a ``.app`` directory. ``isign`` will produce a re-signed app of the same kind.

 See `Keys and certificates <docs/keys_and_certificates.rst>`__ for how to obtain the keys and certificates.